growdigital/jaker.uk/content/masters/reading-list/_index.md

 4. Chant, S. and Mcllwaine, C. 2009. **[Geographies of Development](https://f001.backblazeb2.com/file/EnvDevMSc/Geographies-of-Development.pdf)**.
 Edward Elgar.
 5. Dryzek.
 J.S.
 2012. **[The Politics of the Earth: Environmental Discourses](https://archive.org/details/politicsofearthe0000dryz)**.
 3rd ed.
 OUP.
 6. Escobar, A. 2012. **Encountering Development: The Making and Unmaking of the Third World**.
 Princeton, University Press.
 Foster, J.B.
 2009.
 The Ecological Revolution: Making Peace with the Planet.
 Monthly Review Press: New York.
-7. Magdoff, F. and Williams, C. 2017. **[Creating an Ecological Society:Toward a Revolutionary Transformation](https://f001.backblazeb2.com/file/EnvDevMSc/Creating-Ecological-Society_Toward-Revolutionary-Transformation.pdf)**.
+7. Magdoff, F. and Williams, C. 2017. **Creating an Ecological Society:Toward a Revolutionary**.
 Monthly Review: New York.
 Nisbet, R.A.
 1969.
 Social Change and History: Aspects of the Western Theory of Development.
 OUP: Oxford.
 8. Nunan, F. 2015. **Understanding Poverty and the Environment**.
 Routledge: London
 9. Payne, A. and Phillips, N. 2010. **Development**.
 Polity: Cambridge.
 10. Peet, R. and Hartwick, E. 2009. **[Theories of Development](https://archive.org/details/theoriesofdevelo0000peet)**.
 2nd ed.
 Guilford Press.